quiltedhills/htfc3-kubejs_patches/README.md

 • Added recipes for tuff, calcite, and dripstone blocks; replaced the old deepslate recipe with a new one
 • Tweaked existing health plaster recipes and added a new one
 • Changed recipe for the slingshot
+• Fixed some nuggets as well as glass having odd melting points